fracpete/kodi-nfo-generator/README.md

 The tool will then scour the movie directories for these files and pull in the information and create the `.nfo` files in the same location.

-It is also possible to pull in information about episodes of a TV series.
+It is also possible to pull in information about episodes of a TV series (`--episodes``).
 Though this is slow due to a lot more API calls.
 In this case, [.nfo](https://kodi.wiki/view/NFO_files/Episodes) files for TV episodes are being generated.
 The video files need to have the pattern `S01E01` in the file name to be recognized by kodi (and the generator).
 The episodes can either be in the same directory of the .nfo file of the series or in sub-directories.